canjs/canjs/guides/getting-started-tutorial/setup.md

 The `libs` folder contains all of the app’s JavaScript dependencies.

-The `models` folder contains some JSON files that will work as fake server responses and some JavaScript files that we’ll fill out later to mock an HTTP server.
+The `models` folder contains some JSON files that we will use as fake server responses and some JavaScript files that we’ll fill out later to mock an HTTP server.